acend/helm-basics-training/content/labs/04.0/_index.en.md

 When instantiating a release from a chart, we can overwrite these values which allows us to specify our environment-specific values.

+So for instance we can create a `values-dev.yaml` where we keep our development environment values and then use `helm upgrade/install -f values-dev.yaml` to update or instantiate a release for the given environment.
+A different approach is to keep the files under version control and use branches for the different stages.

 {{% notice tip %}}
 For details on the values file, check out the [Helm Documentation](https://helm.sh/docs/chart_template_guide/values_files/):
 {{% /notice %}}